 LOCAL - Following the publication the National Planning Policy Framework (NPPF), a new era of 'localism' based planning was ushered in whereby it is now up to each local planning authority to create a Local Development Plan to establish a robust evidence base for housing requirement for their area.
 In response to this, HBF, through our team of local planning experts, represents the industry at every Local Plan Inquiry and to many emerging local planning policy documents.

 The economic downturn towards the end of the noughties brought with it the reality of reduced demand for new homes.
 Throughout, HBF continued to put the case forward for Government intervention to help shore up the market and regain customer confidence.
-HBF was instrumental in the development and implementation of numerous demand side policies, including the hugely successful Help to Buy Equity Loan scheme and its subsequent extension to 2021.
-Despite several changes in government since then, HBF continues to work with ministers, government departments and civil servants to help shape and implement other such policies, such as Starter Homes, designed to encourage home ownership.
+HBF was instrumental in the development and implementation of numerous demand side policies, including the hugely successful Help to Buy Equity Loan scheme.
+HBF successfully pushed for an extension of the scheme to 2021 and lately, an additional £10bn of funding for the scheme.

-One of HBF’s main focusses over the last year or so has been on SME builders, and we have been pushing for more support for some time.
+One of HBF's main focusses over recent years has been on SME builders.
 If we are to increase output further SME builders need to be able to play their part.
-Arresting and reversing the 80% decline in the number of small builders that has taken place since the late 1980s would go some way to meeting the Government’s housing supply aspirations.
+Arresting and reversing the 80% decline in the number of small builders that has taken place since the late 1980s would go some way to meeting the Government's housing supply aspirations.

 A lot of the proposals we have been making with regards to the planning system have been focussed on assisting smaller companies in particular.

-We had been working closely with the Homes and Communities Agency (HCA) on the detail of the £3bn Home Builders Fund for some time before it was announced at the Conservative Party Conference.
+We had been working closely with the Homes and Communities Agency (HCA) on the detail of the £3bn Home Builders Fund for some time before it was announced.
 Since its launch we have been working with members and HCA to iron out application and operational issues.

 Industry Image and Perceptions

-HBF, working with members, leads on ensuring that the public perception of the industry through the media, government and third parties is accurate.
-Our industry image workstreams are designed to inform all third parties about the realities of the industry and make public facts and statistics that tell the true story of house building.
-One such example is our Ghost Towns report, that highlighted that the Government’s quarterly Housebuilding statistics underestimated actual housing supply by around 30k units, including massive shortfalls in certain parts of the country.
-We have been at pains to stress to Government that it should be using its own more accurate Net Additions to Housing Stock numbers that show there were 189,650 net additions in 2015/16.
+HBF, working with members, looks to ensure that the public perception of the industry through the media, government and third parties is accurate.
+Our industry image work-streams are designed to inform all third parties about the realities of the industry and make public facts and statistics that tell the true story of house building.
+One such example is our Ghost Towns report, that highlighted that the Government's quarterly Housebuilding statistics underestimated actual housing supply by around 30k units, including massive shortfalls in certain parts of the country.
+We have been at pains to stress to Government that it should be using its own more accurate Net Additions to Housing Stock numbers that show there were 217k net additions in 2016/17.

 Customer Satisfaction Survey

 HBF introduced an annual satisfaction survey of new home buyers in 2005 to help drive up standards in the industry.
 The HBF Star Rating scheme, which awards participating members a star rating based on the survey results is now an established barometer of performance and a widely used industry marketing tool.
-The survey also helps participating members identify areas they can improve and is used by HBF to rebuff unwarranted criticism of our industry.
+The survey also helps participating members identify areas they can improve.

 In addition to this website, HBF also runs the New-Homes.co.uk website, an online property portal that advertises new homes for sale across the country.
 This is HBF's consumer-facing website and is supported across social media, particularly on Twitter and Facebook.
 Boasting a significant online presence, the website provides a unique benefit allowing members to advertise their property listings for free.